Yosakorn0/Agentic-Stock-Analyzer/README.md

 6. **Risk Management**: Always use stop-losses and proper position sizing.
 Never risk more than you can afford to lose.

 7. **404 Errors**: Some stocks (like ANSS, SPLK) may show 404 errors if they're delisted or data is unavailable.
 These have been removed from the default stock lists.

-## 🔒 Disclaimer

-**This software is for educational and research purposes only.**

-- Trading involves substantial risk of loss
-- Past performance does not guarantee future results
-- AI recommendations are not guarantees
-- Always do your own research
-- Consider consulting with a financial advisor
-- Never trade with money you cannot afford to lose

 ## 📝 License